-Defending or Responding to Allegations before the North Carolina Board of Licensed Professional Counselors (LPC Board)
+Defending or Responding to Allegations before the North Carolina Board of Licensed Clinical Mental Health Counselors (LPC Board)

 No Licensed Professional Counselor ever wants to get notice of a complaint from the LPC Board.
 If you received such a notice from the Board, you may be uncertain about what to do next, what the procedures are, and what the results may be.
 You may also be trying to decide whether you need to retain an attorney or firm to represent or assist you in responding to the complaint.